-21.0 PRD Permitted Density
+22.0 PRD Permitted Density

 The Village's Planned Residential Development regulations set forth in Section 342-52 of the Village Code, calculate the maximum permitted density by dividing the gross area of the site by the minimum lot size requirements of the underlying zoning.
-As stated on FEIS page 3A-8, the Planning Board may, in its discretion, reduce the maximum permitted density where it determines that, because of is permitted to reduce the density where the empirical data and other objective evidence in the Record demonstrate that a reduced density would address identified concerns about "environmental limitations, traffic access, the use and character of adjoining land or other planning considerations, the maximum permitted density would be innapropriate" (See Village Zoning Code Section 342-52(C)).
+As stated on FEIS page 3A-8, the Planning Board may, in its discretion, reduce the maximum permitted density where it determines that, because of environmental limitations, traffic access, the use and character of adjoining land or other planning considerations, the maximum permitted density would be innapropriate (See Village Zoning Code Section 342-52(C)).
 Opponents assert that areas within the 100-year floodplain must automatically be subtracted from a site's developable area.
 The Applicant argues that the Project's Proposed Action is 100 units less than the maximum permitted density on the Project Site, with the purpose of preserving and protecting all of the key environmental features of the Project Site identified in the Village's Comprehensive Plan.
-The Applicant also believes the Proposed Action is consistent with adjoining land uses, as analyzed in the DEIS land use chapter, and provides enhanced east-west access through the Project Site, as analyzed in the DEIS traffic analysis.
+The Applicant also believes the Proposed Action- is consistent with adjoining land uses, as analyzed in the DEIS land use chapter, and provides enhanced east-west access through the Project Site, as analyzed in the DEIS traffic analysis.